 An ideal OKR tool will build and reinforce great practices while fitting in seamlessly with the way your team already works.
 And a successful evaluation should always begin with the results you’re out to achieve.
 Some of the questions you should be asking as you evaluate different OKR tools include:

 The OKR framework is a powerful, flexible way to align your business strategy.
 A great OKR tool should never hold it back.
-As you’re considering your options, asking a few simple questions will lead you to a fantastic tool.
+As you’re considering your options, asking a few simple questions will lead you to a fantastic tool – for even more in-depth guidance, read our post on choosing an OKR tool.

 Is your company embracing a decentralized office?
 Distributed teams are growing in popularity and the ability to work remotely isn’t just a minor perk, but a top-line benefit on more and more job postings.